cds-snc/notification-documentation/src/en/limits.md

 You’re limited to sending 3,000 messages per minute.

 This limit is calculated on a rolling basis, per API key type.
 If you exceed the limit, you will get a `429` error `RateLimitError`.
-To increase this limit, [contact us](https://www.notification.canada.ca/contact).

 ## Daily limits